mbmccormick/mbmccormick.github.io/_posts/2011-09-14-install-windows-8-on-a-google-cr-48.md

 ---
 layout: post
-title: 'Install Windows 8 on a Google Cr-48'
+title: "Install Windows 8 on a Google Cr-48"
 ---

 Clearly [I'm trying](http://mbmccormick.com/2011/08/install-ubuntu-11-04-on-a-google-cr-48/) to find a good use for my [Google Cr-48](http://www.google.com/chromebook/).
 Today I was able to get the [Windows 8 Developer Preview](http://www.microsoft.com/presspass/press/2011/sep11/09-13FutureofComputingPR.mspx) installed on a Google Cr-48\.
 It is somewhat involved, but nonetheless I will detail my steps here.
 This is not for the faint of heart, and I take no responsibility for what you do to your laptop.
 This guide assumes that you have backed up any important information from your existing OS on your Google Cr-48, whether that is Chrome OS, Ubuntu, or something else.
 The instructions below will completely erase the data on your laptop and overwrite with Windows 8.